matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 ## Security considerations

 Security considerations are discussed inline throughout this proposal.
+To summarise:
+ * Allowing a client to control recursion depth could allow a client to cause outsize load on the server if the server doesn't check the recursion depth.
+ * Naive server implementations could allow a client to craft a set of events that would cause high load.

 ## Examples